freitzzz/arqsoft-19-20-ifp205/P1/ADD/iteration1/README.md

    - Three Layer Application
 - Deployment Patterns:
    - 4 Tier Deployment Pattern fits the needs of the requirements for the selected elements to refine
-- Architectural Patterns:
-   - MVC (Model-View-Controller) architectural pattern which allows a clean separation of responsibilities in GFAB.
-Model will hold responsibilities regarding business logic functionalities and definitions, while controller handles the produced interface requests as well as any other external component communication.
-View will have the responsibility to define passive views that represent state of requests and responses using models data.
-   - MVVM (ModelView ViewModel) architectural pattern as React.js implies an active view in which the view needs to change its state over the time, using data bindings and computed properties
 - Architectural Styles:
   - REST (Representational State Transfer) architectural style will allow the structure of GFAB API by defining collections.
 Each of these collections represent a domain responsibility and hold resources which are entities of that domain.
   - Client Server as GFAB produces an API ready to be consumed by external clients